 As margined products carry a high level of risk, you should not deal in these products unless you understand their nature and the extent of your exposure to risk.
 You should also be satisfied that the product is suitable for you in the light of your circumstances and financial position and that you only speculate with funds you can afford to lose.

 Although margined products can be utilised for the management of investment risk, it may not be suitable for some investors.
 In deciding whether to trade in margined products, you should be aware of the following points:

 Most margined products can only be settled in cash.
-Investing in CFDs and Spread Bets carries the same risks as investing in a future or an option or other margined products.
+Investing in CFDs and Spread Bets carries the same risks as investing in a futures or an options contract or other margined products.
 Transactions in margined products may also have a contingent liability and you should be aware of the implications of this as set out below.